OlivierCharlier/OlivierCharlier/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-markdown.svg)](https://www.olione.be)

-# Hello World  👋

-## Welcome to my GitHub Profile
+## Welcome to my GitHub Profile 📜

 I am **Olivier Charlier**, a continious learner.

 <ins>Take a look at my history</ins>
-I started around the year 2000: trying to code with [MS Word](https://en.wikipedia.org/wiki/Microsoft_Word) and [MS Outlook Express](https://en.wikipedia.org/wiki/Outlook_Express "a discontinued email and news client included with Internet Explorer versions 3.0 through to 6.0.")  when I (by chance) discovered the source code of an email.
+_I started around the year 2000: trying to code with [MS Word](https://en.wikipedia.org/wiki/Microsoft_Word) and [MS Outlook Express](https://en.wikipedia.org/wiki/Outlook_Express "a discontinued email and news client included with Internet Explorer versions 3.0 through to 6.0.")  when I (by chance) discovered the source code of an email.
 It was a bit of a disaster, you can imagine.
 So, 10 years later, I created my first website using [Wordpress](https://en.wikipedia.org/wiki/WordPress).
 And 10 years after, I decided to make Web Development my job!
-I publish professional websites and I learn several languages during my training at ✨ _BeCode_ ✨ (_Liège - Belgium_) : 7 months of practice.
+I publish professional websites and I learn several languages during my training at_ ✨ **BeCode** (Liège - Belgium) ✨ : _7 months of practice._

 ---